Before Your Trip

 Fishing is not allowed on any Master Liveaboards vessel, or from the dive tenders.

 Many of the areas covered by our liveaboard itineraries are marine sanctuaries and environmentally protected areas meaning fishing is prohibited by law, or requires a special permit.

 Smoking is only permitted in designated outdoor areas aboard the vessels.

 Master Liveaboards is committed to promoting responsible tourism and is aiming at becoming plastic-free on all of our vessels.
-We are asking our guests help to achieve this goal.
-Visit this page to see what you can do!
+We are asking our guests help to us achieve this goal.

 Join the ever growing Master Liveaboards family and be the first to hear about our special offers.
-We’ll also keep you updated about the latest happenings from around the world and make sure you get plenty of dive travel inspiration.
+We’ll also keep you informed about the latest happenings from around the world and make sure you get plenty of dive travel inspiration.